ManavalanG/cookiecutter-data-science/README.md

     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
     ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+Naming convention is a number (for ordering), │   │                     the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
+    │   │                     `1.0-jqp-initial-data-exploration`.
-    │
+    │   │
+    │   └── exploratory    <- Jupyter notebooks that are used for exploring data │                         and not yet finalized or taken decent shape │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │